Christ1anChen/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Guixian Chen is a master student of statistics at University of Michigan.
-His research interests include
+Guixian Chen is currently a master student of statistics at University of Michigan.
+Prior to graduate school, Guixian Chen obtained his Bachelor's degree from School of Mathematical Sciences, Peking University.
+He completed his graduation thesis " " under the supervision of Shuonan Wu.
+Before that, he grew up in Wuhan, China.

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.